one-dark/jetbrains-one-dark-theme/README.md

 [![JetBrains plugin downloads][plugin-downloads-badge]][plugin-page]
 [![All Contributors](https://img.shields.io/badge/all_contributors-11-orange.svg)](#contributors)

 [One Dark](https://github.com/atom/one-dark-syntax) theme for JetBrains IDEs.
-Includes normal and italic variations.
+Includes normal, vivid, and italic variations.

 Check out the [docs][docs] for more information and instructions or use one of the quick links below.